kulpojke/NEON/steps.md

       |__summary.tiff
 ```

+3. **Determine needed Principal components and clusters** - (`hyperspectral_n_k_determination.ipynb`)

+For each year, for each site:

++ 0.2% of pixels were randomly sampled from each hyperspectral reflectance file from the first year with available data.

++ Bands with H2O or CO2 absorption issues were dropped (need way more info about this)

++ Data was scaled using sklearn.preprocessing.StandardScaler \cite_{sklearn}.

++ PCA was performed on the sample.

+Then:

++ Cumulative explained variance ratio for all site-years was plotted.

++ The number of principal components ,_n_=3,  to use was selected by inspecting the plot. _n_ was selected such that greater than 95% of the variance was explained for all site-years, and if reasonable, the slope of the  cumulative explained variance ratio was beginning to level off for all site-years.

++ In notebooks (`hyperspectral_mosaic_notebooks`) for several different sites Within-Cluster Sum of Square (WCSS) was plotted for various numbers of clusters using _n_ components.
+The elbow method was used to determine the number of clusters, _k_=3. (__Maybe go back and plot them all like you did for *n*__)

++ this step failed for DCSF and HARV, so they were omitted from this step of the analysis.

-3. **Built hyperspectral mosaic** - (this happens for each site in `hyperspectral_mosaic_SITE.ipynb`)  Performs pca and kmeans clustering then assemples the mosaic tiles into large tiffs and a netCDF
+3. **Built hyperspectral mosaic** - (this happens for each site in `build_hyper_mosaic.py`)  Performs pca and kmeans clustering then assembles the mosaic tiles into large tiffs and a netCDF.
+For each site:

++ 0.2% of pixels were randomly sampled from each hyperspectral reflectance file from the first year with available data.

++ Bands with H2O or CO2 absorption issues were dropped (need way more info about this)

++ Data was scaled using sklearn.preprocessing.StandardScaler \cite_{sklearn}.

++ the sampled pixels were then used to train the PCA model (sklearn.decomposition.PCA) using $n=3$ components.

++ Kmeans clustering was then performed using the three pca components.

++

 ```
 NEON